 We have indebtedness outstanding pursuant to our \$300 million revolving credit facility and expect in the future to borrow additional amounts under our credit facility and to increase the size of our credit facility.
 Lenders have fixed dollar claims on our assets that are superior to the claims of our common stockholders or preferred stockholders, if any, and we have granted a security interest in our assets in connection with our credit facility borrowings.
 In the case of a liquidation event, those lenders would receive proceeds before our stockholders.
 In addition, borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
 Leverage is generally considered a speculative investment technique.
-If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more than it otherwise would have had we not leveraged.
-Conversely, if the value of our assets decreases, leveraging would cause the net asset value attributable to our common stock to decline more than it otherwise would have had we not leveraged.
-Similarly, any increase in our revenue in excess of interest expense on our borrowed funds would cause our net income to increase more than it would without the leverage.
-Any decrease in our revenue would cause our net income to decline more than it would have had we not borrowed funds and could negatively affect our ability to make distributions on our common or preferred stock.
-Leverage is generally considered a speculative investment technique.
+If the value of our assets decreases, leveraging would cause the net asset value attributable to our common stock to decline more than it otherwise would have had we not leveraged.
+Similarly, any decrease in our revenue would cause our net income to decline more than it would have had we not borrowed funds and could negatively affect our ability to make distributions on our common or preferred stock.
 Our ability to service any debt that we incur depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.

-As of December 31, 2007 we had outstanding borrowings of \$91.5 million under our credit facility with an annual interest rate at that time of 5.90%.
-Accordingly, to cover the annual interest on our borrowings outstanding at December 31, 2007 at the then current rate we would have to receive an annual return of at least 1.3%.
+As of March 31, 2008 we had outstanding borrowings of \$194.5 million (including an \$80.0 million temporary draw) under our credit facility with an annual interest rate at that time of 5.41%.
+Accordingly, to cover the annual interest on our borrowings outstanding at March 31, 2008 at the then current rate we would have to receive an annual return of at least 1.3%.
 This projection is for illustrative purposes only, and actual interest rates on our credit facility borrowings are likely to fluctuate.
 The costs associated with our borrowings, including any increase in the management fee payable to our Investment Adviser, will be borne by our common stockholders.